Tinkoff/stapp/docs/guides/react.md

 }
 ```

+NB: `consume`, `Form` and `Field` components are created "on-demand" with corresponding getters.
+This means that you can safely use `createComponents` without worrying about unused components.

-See examples using Consumer, consume, Form and Field below.
+Consumer, Form and Field components follow the
+See usage examples below.

 ### `createConsumer()`